cairo-book/cairo-book/src/ch202-00-memory.md

 # Memory

-Cairo's memory model is designed to efficiently represent and manage memory access during program execution.
-Unlike the traditional random access read-write memory model found in most high-level programming languages, Cairo’s memory model is specifically tailored for efficient representation of each memory access for AIR which allows for more streamlined proof generation.
+In most computing systems, memory is primarily used to store temporary values during program execution.
+However, in CairoVM, the memory model plays a crucial role in proof generation by defining how memory accesses are recorded in trace cells.
+To optimize proof generation, Cairo's memory model is designed to efficiently represent memory values, streamlining the STARK proving process.

-In this chapter, we will explore the key aspects of Cairo’s memory model, including how values in memory are structured, accessed, and managed.
+In this chapter, we will explore Cairo's unique memory model and examine how its structure enhances proof generation efficiency.